blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Header_injection3.java.md

 # Answer

-It is a Header Injection issue. 'clientIpAddress' header parameter is open for manipulation.
-Attacker can provide any 'Client-IP' address to bypass restrictions.
+It is a Header Injection issue. 'clientIpAddress' header parameter is vulnerable for manipulation.
+Attacker can provide any 'Client-IP' address to bypass the restrictions.